-Sarah Salomon joined Keker, Van Nest & Peters in the Fall of 2016.
-Prior to that, she served as a law clerk to Judge Beverly Martin on the Eleventh Circuit.
-She graduated from Stanford Law School in 2015, where she served as academic chair of the Black Law Students Association, and as president of Project ReMADE, an organization that helps formerly incarcerated people to start their own small businesses.
+Prior to joining the firm, she served as a law clerk to Judge Beverly Martin on the Eleventh Circuit.
+She graduated from Stanford Law School, where she served as academic chair of the Black Law Students Association, and as president of Project ReMADE, an organization that helps formerly incarcerated people to start their own small businesses.